haniibrahim/scilab-tools/README.md

 > Developed just for my own needs.
 Under permanent development.
 Use it if you find it helpful.
 No warranty, no service but bug reports welcome.

 ## Installation
-For Installation use the [library functionality](https://help.scilab.org/doc/5.3.3/en_US/lib.html "") of Scilab.
+For Installation use the [library functionality](https://help.scilab.org/doc/5.5.2/en_US/section_b0e75452c88728d23bbe1cbd7fad7b12.html "") of Scilab or look at file `MAKE_LIB.sce` in this distribution.

 ## Dokumentation